Updated: Jan 19

 Make sure that the UAT team understands the responsibilities during the UAT process.

-Validate that the UAT will verify the performance of the business's main process.
+Validate that the UAT will verify the performance of the business's primary process.

-Ensure that the UAT team will document every input/results of a test case.
+Ensure that the UAT team will document every input/result of a test case.

 Make sure that the UAT team understands the expectations of the client.

 Determine the people that will be part of the UAT team.